polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 ## Signed Transactions

 Now you are ready to to make a signed transaction from the off-chain worker.

-**runtime/src/offchain_pallet.rs**
+Go back to your pallet in `my_offchain_worker.rs`.

 ```rust
 decl_module! {